 If you are enrolled at either Columbia College or Engineering and you genuinely feel that you should attend the other, you may apply as an internal transfer student.
-Internal transfers must submit the Internal Transfer Application and associated materials by March 1.
+Internal transfers must submit the Internal Transfer Application, which will be available after January 15.
 There is no guarantee that you will be able to transfer to a different school.
 Undergraduate Admissions consults with the Center for Student Advising to review your academic performance and curriculum and determine if a change is appropriate.

 My native language is not English.
 Do I have to take an English proficiency exam?